Nursing DNP

 Interview: An interview conducted by the Nursing Graduate Faculty is scheduled when all required materials have been submitted by the applicant.

-Transfer Credit: Up to 6 graduate credits from an accredited institution may be transferred into the DNP program.
+Transfer Credit: With departmental approval, DNP students may satisfy a maximum of 20% of their coursework requirement through transfer credit.
+This equates to 9 credits, external to Temple University's Department of Nursing, for a post-baccalaureate DNP applicant and 6 credits, external to Temple University's Department of Nursing, for a post-master's DNP applicant.
 A transferred course must be equivalent to coursework offered at Temple, and the grade must be a "B" or better to transfer.
 The decision is made by the Director of Graduate Programs in conjunction with the appropriate faculty member and forwarded to the Associate Dean for Academic Affairs for final approval.
-Students must provide the syllabus for the course(s) being considered for transfer credits.
+Students must provide the syllabus with details of requirements for course completion including assignments for the course(s) being considered for transfer credits.
+Additional documentation may be required for evaluation of courses for transfer of credit.

 Clearances: The Nursing DNP program requires students to complete clinical/field education experiences at facilities both on and off Temple University’s campuses.
 Placements require a Pennsylvania state criminal background check, Pennsylvania state child abuse clearance, FBI fingerprinting clearance, and a drug screen.
 Negative results may limit or eliminate placement options for the student, resulting in their inability to meet admission/graduation requirements.
 Conviction of a misdemeanor, felony, or felonious or illegal act may prevent an individual from becoming licensed and/or obtaining Advanced Practice Nursing approval.
 Students need a physical examination, proof of required immunizations, Quantiferon testing, CPR certification and personal health insurance.
 Students who do not comply with the required health and immunization requirements will not be permitted to attend clinical and may be dismissed from the Nursing program.